This post may contain affiliate links. Please read our disclosure policy.

 Get this sent to your inbox, plus get weekly recipes from us – all for free.

-These photos and instructions help you visualize how to make a mini French Silk Pie.
-See the recipe card below for ingredient amounts and full recipe instructions.
+These photos show how the pie comes together.
+See the recipe card below for exact amounts and full instructions.

 Make the Crust

-2. Crush Cookies: Add 8 chocolate sandwich cookies to a food processor and blend into fine crumbs.
-Or place them in a sealed bag and crush with a rolling pin until very fine.
+2. Crush 8 chocolate sandwich cookies into fine crumbs in a food processor, or seal them in a bag and crush with a rolling pin.

-4. Press into Dish: Lightly butter a 5×5 inch baking dish. and lightly butter it.
-Press the mixture firmly into the bottom and slightly up the sides.
-Use the bottom of a measuring cup or glass to pack it tightly and evenly.
+4. Press the crumbs firmly into the bottom and slightly up the sides of a buttered 5×5-inch baking dish, using the bottom of a measuring cup to pack them tight.

 Make the Filling

-1. Add Chocolate, Butter, and Vanilla: Stir in the chopped chocolate, butter, and vanilla.
-Continue stirring until melted and smooth.
-Let cool for 30 minutes, stirring occasionally.
+1. Stir in the butter, chopped chocolate, and vanilla until melted and smooth.
+Let it cool for 30 minutes, stirring now and then.

-chopped chocolate and butter in a mixing bowl.
+butter, chopped chocolate and vanilla extract in a mixing bowl.

-whipped cream folded into melted chocolate for a french silk pie filling.
+homemade whipped cream in a mixing bowl next to a photo of the whipped cream folded into melted chocolate and egg mixture for a french silk pie filling.

-1. Chill: Pour the filling into the cooled crust.
-Cover with plastic wrap and refrigerate for 4 to 6 hours or overnight, until set.
-The pie can be made up to 2 days in advance.
+1. Spread the filling into the cooled crust, cover, and refrigerate 4 to 6 hours or overnight, until set.

 Make the Whipped Cream Topping

-1. Whip topping: Beat cream, sugar, and vanilla with a hand mixer on medium-high speed until medium peaks form (they hold their shape but slightly bend at the tips).
+1. Beat the cream, sugar, and vanilla until medium peaks form, the tips should hold but bend slightly.

-2. Top the Pie: Spread whipped cream over the chilled pie.
-Garnish with shaved chocolate, if desired.
+2. Spread over the chilled pie and garnish with shaved chocolate if you like.

-a small french silk pie in a white baking dish.
+a mini french silk pie in a white baking dish.

 Expert Tips